DefaultPageTemplate.ascx

 HOW TO LIGHT A SMALL SPACE

-Keep window dressings light by using sheer fabrics and voiles, cottons and linens in natural or pastel colours to let in as much light as possible.
 If you match the colour of curtains and blinds to paintwork on window frames and walls, it will open out the room making it feel lighter and larger.

 Place a large mirror opposite a window as this will significantly increase the amount of natural light in a room and almost double the sense of space.
 Mirrors reflect light everywhere making a space feel brighter and create the illusion of depth that enhances the feeling of space.

-INCORPORATE GLOSSY FINISHES
+...AND INCORPORATE GLOSSY FINISHES

 Using semi-gloss or satin finishes on walls, ceilings woodwork and furniture can help reflect light and increase the sense of space.
 Glossy surfaces like glass, mirrors and metallic finishes also contribute to a brighter, more open feel.

-CREATE AN EVEN SPREAD OF LIGHT
+3. CREATE AN EVEN SPREAD OF LIGHT

 The key to good lighting, especially in a smaller room, is to create an even spread of light throughout the area.
 Dark corners and shadows will encroach on a space, making it feel cramped.
 Banish them and you will open the room up making it feel more accessible and airier.

 Even lighting requires a mix of light sources rather than a single central one.
-Don’t be tempted to use a single ceiling light as this has the effect of creating an ‘island’ of bright light in the middle of the room that makes shadeows seem darker.
+Don’t be tempted to use a single ceiling light as this has the effect of creating an ‘island’ of bright light in the middle of the room that makes shadows seem darker.

 Instead, opt for two or three ceiling lights, combined with wall lights and a scattering of table or floor lamps for those harder to reach spots.
 Place them throughout the room to create layers of light so that light floods through.

-MAKE THE MOST OF HIGH CEILINGS
+4. MAKE THE MOST OF HIGH CEILINGS...

 If your small room has a high ceiling, consider hanging pendant lights as this will emphasize the vertical space, drawing your attention upwards and away from a narrow or tight floor space.